clipdealer/org.octris.core/doc/manual/01-introduction/01-overview.markdown

 that should run (almost) everywhere especially on shared hosts, read no further -- you probably will be out of luck with this framework.

+Before you start developing applications, you should have a look at chapter 1.2, the requirements, to make sure you can fulfill all requirements regarding the server the application is intended to run on.

 Questions & answers
 -------------------

 **Why yet another PHP framework?**

-Because i wanted to have a framework available, that worked exactly how i would expect a framework to work.
+Because i wanted to have a framework available, that works exactly how i would expect and like a framework to work.